dmcleish91/OrcaSlicer/BAMBU_PRINTER_NAME_FIX.md

 ## Problem Description

-When using OrcaSlicer with Bambu Lab printers, the print dialog shows different name formats depending on the platform and connection mode:
+When using OrcaSlicer with Bambu Lab printers, users cannot rename LAN-only printers, forcing them to work with cryptic device IDs instead of user-friendly names:

-- **macOS**: Shows user-friendly names like "My Bambu Printer"
+- **Cloud-connected printers**: ✅ Can be renamed, show custom names like "My Workshop Printer"
-- **Windows**: Shows device IDs/serial numbers like "01P00A123456789A"
+- **LAN-only printers**: ❌ Cannot be renamed, show device IDs like "01P00A123456789A"

-This inconsistency makes it difficult to identify printers, especially when managing multiple devices.
+This makes it extremely difficult to identify printers, especially when managing multiple devices in LAN-only mode.

 ## Root Cause Analysis